Artificial intelligence can help reduce injuries, says Kane

 Other major contenders including Olympic champions Canada and defending champions the United States will also be depleted.

-"It's been a real shame to see some of the women players go down with those injuries and big injuries as well," Kane told Reuters.
+"It's been a real shame to see some of the women players go down with those injuries and big injuries as well," Kane said.

 The Tottenham Hotspur striker on Thursday announced his investment in OxeFit, an AI-driven fitness-tech startup, and is convinced in the power of real-time data to stop needless injuries.